 This study introduces the optimization of Proportional-Integral-Derivative (PID) parameters for a direct current (dc) motor using a novel metaheuristic technique called Frilled Lizard Optimization (FLO), which is inspired by natural processes.
 FLO draws inspiration from the lizard's hunting strategy of patiently sitting and waiting.
 The algorithm's fundamental concepts are meticulously outlined and organized into two separate phases: (i) the exploration phase, which emulates a rapid predatory attack by a lizard, and (ii) the exploitation phase, which replicates a lizard's return to the treetop after feasting.
 This study validates the performance of FLO using performance tests on the CEC2017 benchmark function and DC motors.
 From the simulation on the CEC2017 benchmark function, it was found that the performance of FLO has more promising exploration and exploitation capabilities.
 Testing on a DC motor, it was found that the PID-FLO method can reduce overshoot.
 In addition, PID-FLO has the best ITSE Score.
 The ITSE value of FLO is 97.98% better than conventional PID and the ITAE value is 89.77% better than conventional PID.
+This research can be further developed using various other methods and using more complex objects.
 This research can be developed with FLO modifications such as combining it with other methods and applying it to more complex systems.